Francisco Oller: Early years

-Francisco Manuel Oller y Cestero was born in Bayamón, Puerto Rico, the third of four children of aristocratic and wealthy Spanish descent Cayetano Juan Oller y Fromesta and María del Carmen Cestero Dávila.
+Oller was born in Bayamón, Puerto Rico, the third of four children of aristocratic and wealthy parents Cayetano Juan Oller y Fromesta and María del Carmen Cestero Dávila.
 His paternal grandparents were from Catalonia and his maternal side had roots in Puerto Rico since the seventeenth century.
 Oller was baptised in the Cathedral of San Juan.

 When he was eleven he began to study art under the tutelage of Juan Cleto Noa, a painter who had an art academy in San Juan, Puerto Rico.
 There, Oller demonstrated that he had an enormous talent in art and in 1848, when Oller was fifteen years old, General Juan Prim, Governor of Puerto Rico, offered Oller the opportunity to continue his studies in Rome.
 However, the offer was not accepted as Oller's mother felt that he was too young to travel abroad alone.

 When Oller was eighteen, he moved to Madrid, Spain, where he studied painting at the Royal Academy of San Fernando, under the tutelage of Don Federico de Madrazo y Kuntz, director of the Prado Museum.
 In 1858, he moved to Paris, France where he studied under Thomas Couture.
 Later he enrolled to study art in the Louvre under the instruction of Gustave Courbet.
 During his free time, Oller, who had a baritone type of singing voice, worked and participated in local Italian operas.
 He frequently visited cafés where he met with fellow artists.
 He also became a friend of fellow Puerto Ricans Ramón Emeterio Betances and Salvador Carbonell del Toro, who were expatriates in France due to their political beliefs.
 In 1859, Oller exhibited some of his artistic works next to those of Bazille, Renoir, Monet, and Sisley.
 For a short time, Paul Cézanne was one of Oller's students, although their professional relationship deteriorated with time.
 By 1865, Oller was the first Puerto Rican and Hispanic Impressionist artist.
 In 1868, he founded the Free Academy of Art of Puerto Rico.